tonioloewald/bindinator.js/docs/components.md

     get,                 // get (within the component's private data) set,                 // set (within the component's private data) on,                  // b8r.on(component, ...)
-    touch                // refresh the component
+    touch,               // refresh the component
-  }) => {
+    data,                // reg proxy for the components private data store }) => {
     // your javascript goes here
   },